 - Building automated tests requires advanced programming knowledge, especially since there is no capture-and-replay functionality

 - The Selenium IDE no longer works in Firefox version 55 and later, due to changes in the Firefox browser.

 Selenium WebDriver is part of the Ranorex core

 There are many benefits to using Selenium WebDriver from within Ranorex Studio.
 Ranorex uses the standard WebDriver Wire Protocol to communicate with browser instances via their specific drivers.
 While the Selenium API sends JSON data over the WebDriver to execute actions on an endpoint, Ranorex uses proprietary automation technology and the RanoreXPath for fast and reliable performance.
 Ranorex Spy makes it easier to uniquely identify web application elements, which can be stored in the Ranorex Repository and shared with other testers.
 Ranorex Studio also includes built-in reporting.

 Automated testing on multiple Selenium WebDriver endpoints from Ranorex Studio

 How to get started with Selenium WebDriver

 Selenium WebDriver is built into the Ranorex

-To learn more about Ranorex Studio’s deep integration with Selenium WebDriver, watch one of our webinars live or on-demand, or download a free 30-day trial of the full version of Ranorex Studio.
+To learn more about Ranorex Studio’s deep integration with Selenium WebDriver, watch one of our webinars live or on-demand, or download a free trial of the full version of Ranorex Studio.